jdog117/email-finder/README.md

 -   Responsive design with Tailwind
 -   Testing with Vite and React

-# Hosting is easy right?
+# Hosting is simple right?

 So I thought, but it turns out there's a lot more nuance to it than I anticipated.
 The amount of iterations and late nights had me feeling like I was back in school again.